 A dad with a talent for math and a passion for women.
 A bookish mom.
 When I write fiction as Urno Barthel, I borrow those qualities for the character Evan Olsson.
 Many of the situations Evan faces are true, and … Continue reading

-Fact and Speculation.
+Research Fact, and Research Speculation.
 The factual and relaxed scientist in the left-hand photo, secure in his knowledge of physics, wants to engage in rational discourse.
-The speculative, visionary wild man on the right, wielding his measuring cylinder, wants to do battle with … Continue reading
+The speculative, visionary wild man on the right, wielding his measuring cylinder, wants to do … Continue reading

 Praises and Peeves that tell you about me: 1.
 I’m impatient with scientists who dismiss the supernatural without consideration; and non-scientists who dismiss scientific conclusions that don’t give the answers they like.
 2. Extreme opinions are … Continue reading